 On average, about 400 media contacts downloaded the responses to each of the questions.
 In a few cases, print media picked up the sound bites for use as part of larger articles.
 One cable news network’s website did the same.
 And another cable news network not only used the content, but then followed up to arrange its own one-on-one interview.

-If you would like to know more about this, just let me know.
+If you would like to know more about this, let us know.